yatinm3/Getting_and_Cleaning_Data/README.md

 It was downloaded on Fri, October 21, 2016 at approximately 7PM US/Pacific Time.

-The zip file contains data in several files.
+The zip file contains data in several underlying files.
 The notes for the recipe provide more details.

 ## The tidy data set